Recovery Coaching FAQs

 All of our recovery coaches—whether they are in recovery or not—are knowledgeable about the nature of addiction and how to help clients achieve their sobriety goals.
 Many are indeed in recovery themselves and share guidance based on their own experiences.

-Our Recovery Coaching program includes 24/7 access to your coach, weekly face-to-face meetings (available in our New York City, Chappaqua, and Wilton locations or at a place convenient to you), FaceTime calls, family calls, connected care network calls, wellness plans, monthly goal development, accountability, and sober companionship.
+Our Recovery Coaching program includes 24/7 access to your coach, weekly virtual or face-to-face meetings (available in our New York City, Chappaqua, Huntington, Ramsey, Wilton, and Canaan locations or at a place convenient to you), frequent text check-ins, family calls, connected care network calls, wellness plans, monthly goal development, accountability, and sober companionship.
 For more detailed information, visit our Recovery Coaching program page.

 As much as you need to.
 There is a set schedule, and most sessions are completed during regular business hours, but there is 24/7 phone support in the event of an emergency.